-Its conglomerate of transport and logistics services is oriented towards world trade, whose epicenter is the Panama Canal, where there are ports of transhipment of containers, free zones of commerce, railroad and the largest air hub of passengers of Latin America.
+Its conglomerate of transport and logistics services are oriented towards world trade, whose epicenter is the Panama Canal, where there are ports of transshipment of containers, free zones of commerce, railroad and the largest air hub of passengers of Latin America.

 - Minutes of Accounting Records

 - Share Register Book

 - Registered Office Fees for the calendar year